Tips To Avoid Compulsive Overeating – What is BED or Compulsive Overeating?

 BED is identified by repeated episodes of uncontrolled intake of unusually large amounts of food in a short period of time compared to most people.
 These episodes are followed by feelings of guilt, shame, and psychological distress marked by a sense of lack of control.
 The term Binge Eating Disorder also defines someone who grapples with this type of eating-disordered behavioral pattern.

-According to American Psychiatric Association), “This disorder is associated with marked distress and occurs, on average, at least once a week over three months.”
+According to the American Psychiatric Association, “This disorder is associated with marked distress and occurs, on average, at least once a week over three months.”

-Whatever the case is either compulsive overeating or BED, the final conclusion is that you are consuming thousands of calories.
+Whatever the case is, either compulsive overeating or BED, the conclusion is that you are consuming thousands of calories.

 The Similar Symptoms of Compulsive Overeating and Binge Eating Disorder(BED)